LucyBot-Inc/api-spec-converter/README.md

 ```

 ### Browser
 We're in the process of adding browser compatibility using Browserify.
-Currently only WADL, Swagger 1.x, and Swagger 2.0 are supported.
+Currently we support all format except `API Blueprint`.

 You can find the latest browser version in [dist/api-spec-converter.js](dist/api-spec-converter.js)